 An optometrist, also called a Doctor of Optometry or O.D. for short, provides primary vision care.
-He or she diagnoses and treats eye diseases and disorders.
+He or she diagnoses and treats eye injuries, diseases, and other visual disorders.
 If a patient needs vision correction, an optometrist will prescribe eyeglasses or contact lenses.

 Some optometrists specialize in a particular clientele, for example, pediatric or geriatric patients, or a type of treatment such as low vision or post-operative care.

 Optometrist Duties & Responsibilities

 This job requires candidates to be able to perform duties that include the following:

 - Perform comprehensive eye exams